Nicolas-Dolan/sei-project-4-django/README.md

 ### Frontend web application

 I created the frontend using React.
 I seperated the app into  components to help keep things organised.
 Requests to the database were made using Axios.
-I styled the application using Scss and Bulma.
+I styled the application using Sass and Bulma.
 I stored the website images in the assets folder but used Cloudinary to store images from the database.

 ### Game logic